thestrukture/SpringMenu/README.md

 JS plugins to interact with selected code.
 Spring menu plugins operate on the front end (via JS) and on the backend via Go code.

 ## How it works?
 Each plugin is a repository.
 Each repository has an `index.js`.
-The contents of this file will be appended to the footer of your web based IDE.
+The contents of this file will be ran on web page load.

 ### Register plugin
 Within your `index.js` invoke the function `$trukture.addPlugin(plugin)`.
 Refer to the function list below to view the properties  of a `plugin`.